The-Troops/troops-website/README.md

 ### Deployment to GitHub Pages

 This site is configured to deploy to GitHub Pages and will be available at [jointhetroops.com](https://jointhetroops.com).
+For questions email info@jointhetroops.com.